Photography and Video Guidelines

-Facebook has launched a group video chat feature called Messenger Rooms.
-Up to 50 people can join a video chat.
-You can put in place privacy settings like visibility settings and ‘locking rooms’.
-Here is more information and top tips on how to stay safe on Messenger Rooms.
+Facebook has a group video chat feature called Messenger Rooms for up to 50 people.
+You can put privacy settings in place, such as visibility and ‘locking rooms’.

-Please remember to update your social media apps and become familiar with privacy and security settings to stay safe online.
+Please make sure you update your social media apps and are familiar with privacy and security settings to stay safe online.

 Online Safety Agencies